 Getting a divorce is not an easy decision.
 The process can be overwhelming enough, without having to consider the logistics of it.
 One of the logistical aspects that it is important to think about is alimony, also referred to as spousal support.

 If you are currently getting a divorce and want to know more about determining spousal support in New Jersey, contact an attorney.
-An experienced alimony attorney can help you navigate the divorce process, and can work towards a positive outcome for you.How is Spousal Support Determined in New Jersey?
+An experienced alimony attorney can help you navigate the divorce process, and can work towards a positive outcome for you.How is Alimony Determined in New Jersey?

-Approximately 98% of divorces in New Jersey come to an agreement; a consent between the parties.
-Only 2% actually go to trial.
-When it comes to determining spousal support in New Jersey, there are many parties that have a role in deciding the conditions.
+Approximately 98 percent of divorces in New Jersey come to an agreement between the parties.
+Only two percent actually go to trial.
+When it comes to determining alimony in New Jersey, there are many parties that have a role in deciding the conditions.
 It could be the divorcing parties, their attorneys, or the judge.

 The Judge is involved in the case at the settlement conference or when the case does go to trial.
 The judge makes a determination unless there has been a stipulation or agreement by the parties as to what the amount should be.

-The important factors that typically carry more weight as to whether or not spousal support should be paid is the length of the marriage, the age of the parties, the length of the absence from the job market and whether or not pendente lite support has been givenFactors That Go into a Spousal Support Determination
+The important factors that typically carry more weight as to whether or not spousal support should be paid is the length of the marriage, the age of the parties, the length of the absence from the job market and whether or not pendente lite support has been givenFactors That Go into an Alimony Determination

-Factors that go into determining spousal support in New Jersey include:
+Factors that go into determining alimony in New Jersey include: